n3coalition/docker-valgrind/README.md

 # Docker Container for Valgrind

 This Docker container was built due to incompatibility issues of running valgrind on macOS 10.12+.
-The container's image is based on Debian and includes the packages build-essential and valgrind.
-Build-essential is included for the ability to use make and gcc/g++ for C/C++ projects.
+The container's image is based on Debian and by default adds the packages make, gcc, g++, and valgrind.

 How to build
 ------------